tweakoz/cvm/README.md

 - Oh, and I'm also planning to use latest gcc 4.7 to play with C++ 2011
 - Oh, one more thing : I want to try the GNU standard lib debug mode which require recompilation of just every lib with it.

 You got it.
-It's not only tiring to install evrything again and again for each server install, it's just *impossible* at some level.
+It's not only tiring to install everything again and again for each server install, it's just *impossible* at some level.

 So I thought to automatize it.